briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

         1. _(A)_ A court may order a person who is convicted of or pleads guilty to a violation of this section to forfeit to an impounding agency, as defined in Ohio R.C.
-959.132, any or all of the companion animals in that person’s ownership or care.
-The court also may prohibit or place limitations on the person’s ability to own or care for any companion animals for a specified or indefinite period of time.
+959.132, any or all of the companion animals in that person's ownership or care.
+The court also may prohibit or place limitations on the person's ability to own or care for any companion animals for a specified or indefinite period of time.

         2. _(B)_ A court may order a person who is convicted of or pleads guilty